 Do not mix the usage of multi-value functions and normal scalar functions within the same expression, as the planner will be unable to determine how to properly process the value given its ambiguous usage.
 A multi-value string must be treated consistently within an expression.

 When converted to ARRAY or used with array functions, multi-value strings behave as standard SQL arrays and can no longer be manipulated with non-array functions.

 By default Druid serializes multi-value VARCHAR results as a JSON string of the array, if grouping was not applied on the value.

 If the value was grouped, due to the implicit UNNEST behavior, all results will always be standard single value

 VARCHAR.
 ARRAY typed results serialization is controlled with the context parameter

 false and using JSON result formats, the arrays will instead be returned

 as regular JSON arrays instead of in stringified form.

 runtime property controls Druid's NULL handling mode.
 For the most SQL compliant behavior, set this to

-druid.generic.useDefaultValueForNull = true (the default mode), Druid treats NULLs and empty strings
+druid.generic.useDefaultValueForNull = true (legacy mode), Druid treats NULLs and empty strings

 interchangeably, rather than according to the SQL standard.
 In this mode Druid SQL only has partial support for NULLs.